tuckerjo97/bit-tracker/README.md

 # bit-tracker
 tracks bitcoin prices across multiple exchanges
-Still in Alpha
+Still in development

 Required Python modules:
 Krakenex
 Bitstamp
 gdax

 Required R packages:
 shiny
 shinythemes
 readr

 To do:
 Need to create candlestick graphs, and other graphs
 Need to put panel for output/ generaly clean up UI
 Need to create function to parse python outputs so I can easily add new exchanges